Jonny Addis

-Jonny Addis (born 27 September 1992) is a footballer from Northern Ireland who plays for Cliftonville in the NIFL Premiership.
+Jonny Addis (born 27 September 1992) is a Northern Irish footballer who plays for Cliftonville in the NIFL Premiership.

 Club career

 Carrick Rangers

-In Addis’ first season with Carrick Rangers, they finished top of the NIFL Championship and therefore were promoted to the NIFL Premiership.
+In Addis' first season with Carrick Rangers, they finished top of the NIFL Championship and therefore were promoted to the NIFL Premiership.
 Although now an established centre-half, Addis played both up front and centre-half during his time at Carrick Rangers.

 Glentoran

 Glentoran announced the signing of Addis in June 2013.
 Addis was part of the Glentoran squad which won the 2014-15 Irish Cup, with Addis coming on as a substitute late in the final against Portadown.
 In July 2016, Addis signed a new two-year deal with Glentoran.
 He left the club in 2018.

 Ballymena United

 Ballymena United announced the signing of Addis on a two-year in May 2018.
 During his time at Ballymena, the Sky Blues made it to the 2018-19 League Cup Final, and were defeated 1-0 by Linfield.
-One year later, Addis’ Ballymena side were defeated 2-1 by Cliftonville in a dramatic County Antrim Shield final in January 2020.
+One year later, Addis' Ballymena side were defeated 2-1 by Cliftonville in a dramatic County Antrim Shield final in January 2020.
 Addis left Ballymena in 2021.